windfreedom/jekyll-now/_posts/2018-03-12-does-the-gorilla-game-generalize?-on-the-defensibility-of-deep-tech.md

 Geoffrey Moore is a legend in the technology industry.
 His three most famous books: _Crossing the Chasm_, _Inside the Tornado_, and _The Gorilla Game_ are must-reads for anybody interested in the industry, particularly if you're interested in B2B companies.

-Much to my own embarassment, I hadn't managed to finish any of the books, even though some of the best VCs of all time - most notably Bill Gurley and Andy Rachleff - highly recommend them.
+Much to my own embarassment, I only managed to get through about half of _Crossing the Chasm_ and none of the rest of his books, even though some of the best VCs of all time - most notably Bill Gurley and Andy Rachleff - highly recommend them.
 I wanted to rectify this.
 As Spring Break was fast approaching, I decided to start and finish _The Gorilla Game_.

 _The Gorilla Game_ does a great job of giving a high-level overview of the strategic dynamics that have defined the most successful venture capital investments of all time, from Microsoft to Cisco.
 Whether you want to know about the role of networking effects, lock-in/switching costs, or standards in propelling the most successful companies to dominance, this book is a good starting point.